A car uses quite a lot of electricity to work the

 The rectifier and regulator are usually inside the alternator housing, but on some alternators they are outside, mounted on the alternator body.

-A dynamo does not need a rectifier -there is a voltage regulator in a separate box, which has relays.
+A dynamo does not need a rectifier -there is a

 One relay controls the voltage level by briefly cutting off the current in the field coils.